joegatto/ocejwcd/README.md

 - General format for the URI is: scheme:hierarchy[?query][#fragmentid] where the bracketed sections are optional.

 - For URL (Uniform Resource Locator), the hierarchy is composed of two further parts: //authority/path.
-  - In practice, the authority is a server name or addresss, optionally containing user and port therefore takes the general form: [@user]host[:port].
+  - In practice, the authority is a server name or address, optionally containing user and port therefore takes the general form: [@user]host[:port].
   - The path is the location of the resource within the authority.
   - Below we have a familiar construction of a typical URL: http://www.nailsandfixings.com:8080/catalogue?part=4563
     - In the example above, http is the scheme.